lk-geimfari/awesomo/languages/C#.md

 ---
 [**IISIntegration**](https://github.com/aspnet/IISIntegration) - This repo hosts the ASP.NET Core middleware for IIS integration.
 This project is part of ASP.NET Core.

+---
+[**ILSpy**](https://github.com/icsharpcode/ILSpy) is the open-source .NET assembly browser and decompiler with support for PDB generation, ReadyToRun, Metadata (&more) - cross-platform!

 ## J

 [**JavaScriptServices**](https://github.com/aspnet/JavaScriptServices) - Microsoft ASP.NET Core JavaScript Services is a set of technologies for ASP.NET Core developers.